-Note: ROA (%) = Net profit/Total assets 100
+Note: ROA (%) = Net profit/Total assets \ 100

 The return on equity generated by state-owned companies in 2018 was significantly lower than the one obtained by the private firms: 2.1% against 10.6%.
-Moreover, the level of the indicator decreased in 2018 compared to 2017, while the profitability for the private companies continued its upward trend, thus, the ability of state-owned companies to their generate value for shareholders being rather poor.
+Moreover, the level of the indicator decreased in 2018 compared to 2017, while the profitability for the private companies continued its upward trend, thus, the ability of state-owned companies to value for their generate shareholders rather being poor.

-The return on assets exhibited a similar evolution for state-owned companies, dropping from 2.8% in 2017 to 1.5% in 2018.
-During the same interval, the return on assets of private firms recorded an increase by 0.6 pp, from 4.1% to 4.7%.
+The return on assets exhibited a similar evolution for stateowned companies, dropping from 2.8% in 2017 to 1.5% in